NativeScript/plugins/packages/iqkeyboardmanager/README.md

 registerElement('PreviousNextView', () => PreviousNextView);
 ```

-Then  use the view in the markup as follows:
+Then use the element in the markup as follows:

 ```html
 <ScrollView>